39 Reasons Why London Is Beautiful!

 Ladies Football - Chelsea and Arsenal have their fair share of brave Lionesses that take to the pitch with a real ferocity and verve to show the boys how it's really done.
 You go girls!

 Benedict Cumberbatch - Seriously, is there a British actor out there who's dishier?
 We don't know who's enjoyed his star turns in Sherlock and Star Trek more, him, or us!

 The Qube Project - The uber trendy Qube Project is a cutting edge club where the onus is on great tunes and even better times.
-This is the perfect place to throw shapes on your London hen weekend!
+This is the perfect place to throw shapes!

 Adele - Her two albums have sound tracked many a girls life, with hit songs including Chasing Pavements, Rolling in the Deep and James Bond theme Skyfall in her repertoire, this London based singer-songwriter is truly top of the pops.

 Cocktail Mixing - This hands-on activity will see you learning how to make your own alcoholic creations before trying them for yourselves.
 Don't worry though; you'll have a devilish duo of shots to inspire you along the way.
 See more...

 Skint London - Amazing events and attractions for under £10 as and when they happen!

 London Eating - News and hot tips on the best restaurants from a real London foodie.

 Londonist - The super-trendy resource on London's best live events and more.

 London Calling - The city's ultimate cultural guide for theatre, music, art and dance!